 He’s alive because he could sing.

 Frank has recovered well, but still needs hemodialysis to survive.
-To maintain access for hemodialysis, most patients require placement of an arterivenous fistula or graft.
+To maintain access for hemodialysis, most patients require the placement of an arteriovenous fistula or graft.

 Frank is so much more than his diagnosis though.
 While Frank was in the Korean conflict, his MOS (Military Occupational Specialty) was 1766: light weapons, for which he carried an M1 rifle.

-Veteran care is being taken more and more seriously, as the United States Armed Forces has recognized that by providing benefits such as physical and emotional respite in an emergency situation the patient’s chance for a speedy recovery is increased.
+Veteran care is being taken more and more seriously, as the United States, Armed Forces have recognized that by providing benefits such as physical and emotional respite in an emergency situation the patient’s chance for a speedy recovery is increased.
 With this being said, it is important to not only treat patients physically but also emotionally.
-This can be achieved through therapy sessions or counseling with trained professionals with the goal to reduce long term problems such as Post Traumatic Stress Disorder.
+This can be achieved through therapy sessions or counseling with trained professionals with the goal to reduce long-term problems such as Post Traumatic Stress Disorder.

-At my practice in Ohio, no matter what issue or ailment my patient may be facing, whether it’s vein and vascular issues, leg pains or swelling, arterial diseases, cancer or covid, I always follow up with them months and years down the line.
+At my practice in Ohio, no matter what issue or ailment my patient may be facing, whether it’s vein and vascular issues, leg pains or swelling, arterial diseases, cancer, or covid, I always follow up with their months and years down the line.
 As a Doctor and a ‘humane’ being, I feel that it is truly important to check up on my patients and their family members to see how well they are doing after being treated by myself and my team.
-Regular follow up visits prove effective in making sure that these issues aren’t recurring or develop further in a negative way.
+Regular follow-up visits prove effective in making sure that these issues aren’t recurring or develop further in a negative way.